T. P. Gill

 Thomas Patrick Gill (25 Oct 1858 – 19 January 1931) was a prominent member of the Irish Parliamentary Party in the late 19th and early 20th century and a Member of Parliament in the British House of Commons representing the South Louth constituency unopposed from 1885 to 1892.
-His uncle Peter was an unsuccessful election candidate in 1868 in County Tipperary.

 Life

-Gill was born 25 October 1858, in Ballygraigue, Nenagh, Co.
-Tipperary, the eldest son of Robert Gill, a civil engineer.
+Gill was born 25 October 1858, in Ballygraigue, Nenagh, County Tipperary, the eldest son of Robert Gill, a civil engineer.
 He was educated at Trinity College Dublin and became a journalist, firstly as editor of the Catholic World magazine of New York, and an associate editor of the North American Review, 1883–85.
-He married in 1882 to Annie Fennell of Dublin, they had three children.
+In 1882, he married Annie Fennell of Dublin, they had three children.
+His uncle Peter Gill had unsuccessfully contested the County Tipperary constituency.